danhalvorsen/Web/InstallREADME.md

-https://learn.microsoft.com/en-us/azure/active-directory/develop/tutorial-v2-react
+# Guide
+This is the guide I followed when implementing the OAUTH2 for front and backend https://learn.microsoft.com/en-us/azure/active-directory/develop/tutorial-v2-react

 ### Tutorial: Sign in users and call the Microsoft Graph API from a React single-page app (SPA) using auth code flow